 - If there are impacts, then we work with the property developer to undertake rehabilitation efforts to make up for the loss.

 - If that's not possible, then we require financial compensation so we can create or restore new habitat through a compensation program.
 The route of compensation is considered a last resort.
-If we take this route we seek compensation at a minimum ratio of 2 to 1 or 3 to 1, depending on the type of compensation.
-For example, a 3 to 1 compensation ratio could look like this: If 1 hectare of forest is cut down, 3 hectares of forest must be planted to replace it.
+If we take this route we seek compensation at a minimum ratio of 2 to 1 or 3 to 1, depending on the type of habitat being impacted.
+For example, a 2 to 1 compensation ratio could look like this: If 1 hectare of forest is cut down, 2 hectares of forest must be planted to replace it.

 We believe Ecological Offsetting is an important step towards achieving environmental sustainability in our watershed and across Ontario.
-Our Ecological Offsetting Plan was approved by our Board of Directors in May 2017.
-The full details about the plan can be found here.
+Our Ecological Offsetting Policy was approved by our Board of Directors in May 2017.
+The full details about the Policy can be found here.

 Tracking Our Efforts

-The first compensation project funded through this Plan is in East Gwillimbury in York Region, where we are creating new wetland habitat at Rogers Reservoir Conservation Area.
-The new wetland is being constructed during the winter and spring of 2018, next to the Nokiidaa Trail, west of Holland River Blvd.
-Updates will be posted on that page.
+The first compensation project funded through this Policy is in East Gwillimbury in York Region, where we created new wetland habitat at Rogers Reservoir Conservation Area.
+The new wetland was constructed during the winter and spring of 2018, next to the Nokiidaa Trail, west of Holland River Blvd.